 Buying Foreclosures became over the last two decades an avenue in the housing market where people first-time homeowner buying houses in the first place because the information is more and more accessible nowadays for those type of deals on the internet.

 This new reality over the years has created a secondary industry in the housing market developed around the foreclosures process only.
 Today some companies like YanexHome, RealtyTrac, Zillow, Realtor, Trulia, Redfin, LoopNet, ZipRealty promote aggressively foreclosures listings on their platform.

-The famous question is what motivates people to buy foreclosures homes in the first hand instead of regular non-distressed properties?
+The famous question is what motivates people to buy a foreclosure home in the first hand instead of regular non-distressed properties?

 The answer is simple and is resuming in one single word in capital letters: SAVING point blank.